 Consolidation to a Few Corporate Giants

 In some ways, the internet has been like this for a long time.
-We can generally expect that several giant corporations such as Amazon will continue to consolidate their holds on many markets and make up a large share of the retail market.
-Other companies, perhaps accelerated by the COVID-19 crisis, will likely ramp up their online efforts to try and become more competitive.
-You can already see retailers such as Target and Walmart doing this, to mixed success.
+We can generally expect that several giant corporations such as Amazon will continue to consolidate their holds.
+Other companies will likely ramp up their online efforts.
+All of it is an effort to become more competitive.
+You can already see retailers such as Target and Walmart doing this.

 We would also like to point out that it is not just huge retailers that are shaping the future of online retail.
 Alongside other major search engines and social media platforms, Google and Facebook have an immense hold on what people look at, what products get displayed and shared, and how people are advertised to online.
 Google's algorithm can easily shift customer tastes from one product to another, and most of us would not even realize this was happening.
 What these engines do will determine where people shop online.